sspanak/tt9/docs/user-manual.md

 #### Method 1
 - Start typing in a text field to wake up TT9.
-- Use the on-screen gear button or press the Settings Key.
+- Use the on-screen gear button.

 #### Method 2
 - Start typing in a text field to wake up TT9.